-The final appeal must be submitted in accordance with the required information for an appeal.
+The final dispute must be submitted in accordance with the required information for a provider dispute.

-Blue Shield will, within 45 working days of receipt, review the final appeal and respond in writing, stating the pertinent facts and explaining the reason(s) for the determination.
+Blue Shield will, within 45 working days of receipt, review the final dispute and respond in writing, stating the pertinent facts and explaining the reason(s) for the determination.